blueaxis/Cloe/README.md

 https://user-images.githubusercontent.com/45705751/166183555-ef11bf64-9cea-4c04-8a71-2293065d644c.mp4

 ## User Guide  <a name="user_guide"></a>
 Launch the application and wait for the model to load.
 Show the snipping window using shortcut `Alt+Q` and drag and hold the mouse cursor to start performing OCR.

 ### Installation <a name = "installation"></a>
 Download the latest zip file [here](https://github.com/bluaxees/Cloe/releases/latest/).
 Decompress the file in the desired directory.
 Make sure that the `app` folder is in the same folder as the shortcut `Cloe`.

-For developers, clone this repo and install requirements: `pip install -r requirements.txt`.
-Run the app in the command line using `python main.py`.

 ### System Requirements